edwardyipck/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-My attempt on Kaggle's Titanic competition, recieving an accuracy of 78% using a DecisionTreeClassifier
+My attempt on Kaggle's Titanic competition, achieving an accuracy of 78% using a DecisionTreeClassifier